 Top 6 Reasons People Go Back to School

-Maybe you’re considering finishing your GED® test.
-Maybe you’re considering finishing an associate’s degree.
-Maybe you’ve hit a dead end in employment and you need a graduate degree or a technical certification.
+Have you hit a dead end in employment?
+Is it time to get an undergraduate or graduate degree?
 Whatever the goal, more and more people are heading back to college outside the normal 18–22 age range.
-Sometimes called nontraditional students, they are now the majority of attendees at institutions of higher learning.
+Sometimes called nontraditional students, they are a good number of attendees at institutions of higher learning.
 If you’re wondering whether you should go back to school, here are six top reasons why your peers have already gone back.

 1. Career Advancement